Bisher 1368 mal gespeichert

 - You like the challenge of helping to build a project - it is in the beginning stages, we’ve got a lot of room to grow, everything is a work in progress, and there’s a lot of hard work yet to be done.

-- You’re okay with the reality that we eat meat (even though we happily accommodate all diets), rely on outside food sources, and have to rely on gas-powered generators when our solar reserve runs out.
+- You’re okay with the reality that we eat meat (even though we happily accommodate all diets), we still rely on outside food sources, and have to rely on gas-powered generators when our solar reserve runs out.

 - You enjoy living in service.